open-toast/expediter/README.md

 is using semver correctly.
 But in the real world, you have a runtime error on your hands and you won't catch it until you exercise a specific code path in production or - hopefully - tests.

-This tool can detect _some_ binary incompatibilities at build time.
-Specifically, it can report
+This tool can detect certain binary incompatibilities at build time.
+Specifically, it will report

 * Missing classes
 * Duplicate classes